msf/msf.github.io/blogpost-improving-dune-API.md

 - Flexibility and Integration: Developing an API that easily integrates with existing Dune functionalities.
 - Real-Life Applications: Using real-life applications, like Dune dashboarding, to guide feature development.
-- Leveraging Technology: Using new technologies to bridge user needs and our engineering capabilities.
+- Embrace new Technology: Using new technologies to bridge user needs and our engineering capabilities.
-- Maximizing Value: Extending the use cases we cover with existing DUNE queries and query results, maximizing the value provided to our users.
+- Maximizing Value: Extending the use cases we cover with existing Dune queries and query results, maximizing the value provided to our users.

 This holistic approach not only addressed immediate feature requests but also paved the way for a more robust and versatile DuneAPI, empowering developers to build innovative applications.

 ## DuneSQL & Query Results

 All our data at Dune is queriable with [DuneSQL](https://dune.com/blog/introducing-dune-sql).
 Users utilize it to query our 1.8 million tables, producing the insightful public dashboards on dune.com.
 Given the vast amount of tables and their sizes, DuneSQL employs [Trino](https://trino.io), a distributed query engine that uses extensive parallel compute to query our data lake.
-DuneSQL queries are extremely powerful but heavyweight, with response times often around a dozen seconds or more.
+DuneSQL queries are extremely powerful but heavyweight, with average response times often around a dozen seconds or more, whilst reading many GBs of data.

 We've improved Trino to better meet our needs before ([#18719](https://github.com/trinodb/trino/pull/18719), [#21609](https://github.com/trinodb/trino/pull/21609), [#21602](https://github.com/trinodb/trino/pull/21602), [#20851](https://github.com/trinodb/trino/pull/20851), [#20662](https://github.com/trinodb/trino/pull/20662), [more](https://github.com/trinodb/trino/pulls?q=is%3Apr+author%3Ajkylling)).
 Lets look at what we need to meet our new needs.